 In accordance with SRA guidance, FDC Law collects and publishes data relating to the diversity of our partners and staff.
 We do not publish data which might enable individuals to be identified.

-The data is collected anonymously and on a voluntary basis from our partners and staff and in addition to the information shown here, is passed to the SRA (our regulatory body) to allow them to monitor the diversity of the legal profession as a whole.
+The data is collected anonymously and on a voluntary basis from our partners and staff.
+On this occasion, around 55% of staff chose to complete the survey.
+In addition to the information shown here, the full set of responses is passed to the SRA (our regulatory body) to allow them to monitor the diversity of the legal profession as a whole.

 As a firm, we continue to monitor diversity.
 The information we have collected suggests that the diversity of our partners and staff reflects that of the communities within which we work.

-We operate strict non-discrimination policies both internally, and in recruiting staff, and make decisions based solely on merit.
+We operate strict non-discrimination policies both internally, and in recruiting staff, and make decisions relating to recruitment and internal promotions, all of which are based solely on merit.